 José Manuel Morales was a master pinch-hitter.
-In 1976, he made his big-league reputation with 25 base hits in this role.
-This single-season record stood until Colorado’s John Vander Wal stroked 28 in 1995; it remained the third-best one-year total as of 2007.
-Morales -- the seventh of ten men from the U.S. Virgin Islands to make the majors -- still ranked eighth on the career list too, with 123.
+In 1976 he made his big-league reputation with 25 base hits in this role.
+This single-season record stood until Colorado’s John Vander Wal stroked 28 in 1995; it remained the fourth best one-year total as the 2017 season ended.
+Morales — the seventh of 14 men from the US Virgin Islands to make the majors — still ranked eighth on the career list too, with 123.

-In 1984, José’s last year as a player, AP sportswriter Charles Cooper asked the veteran specialist -- who hadn't started a game in the field since 1977 -- how he adapted to coming off the bench.
-Cooper observed, “The lack of playing time forces him to concentrate on the game on a much higher level."
+In 1984, José’s last year as a player, AP sportswriter Charles Cooper asked the veteran specialist — who had rarely started a game in the field since 1977 — how he adapted to coming off the bench.
+Cooper observed, “The lack of playing time forces him to concentrate on the game on a much higher level.”1

-Morales was born on December 30, 1944 in Frederiksted, St. Croix.
+Morales was born on December 30, 1944, in Frederiksted, St. Croix.
 This small island is closely linked to its larger neighbor, Puerto Rico.
 The list of fellow big-league Virgin Islanders includes Valmy Thomas, whose mother bore him in a Puerto Rican hospital but immediately came home.
-It excludes Henry Cruz, who was born on St. Croix but returned to his family’s roots in the city of Fajardo when he was quite small.
-Another special Puerto Rican case is José’s good friend Julio Navarro, who was born on the island of Vieques east of Puerto Rico but grew up on St. Croix.
+It excludes Henry Cruz, who was born on St. Croix but returned to his family’s roots in the city of Fajardo when he was an infant.
+Another special Puerto Rican case was José’s good friend Julio Navarro, who was born on the island of Vieques, east of Puerto Rico, but grew up on St. Croix.

 This Latimer was quite the macho.
 “My father has been married three times and he was a shoemaker going from door to door.
-So I have something like 18 half-brothers and half-sisters."
-One of them turned up in 1979 ,when José got a letter that said, “If you have a brother named Ivan in the Virgin Islands and a father by the name of Stanley, then we have something in common.
+So I have something like 18 half-brothers and half-sisters.”2 One of them turned up in 1979 ,when José got a letter that said, “If you have a brother named Ivan in the Virgin Islands and a father by the name of Stanley, then we have something in common.
 You and I are brothers.”
-And so Morales found he had a brother, Larry, living in St. Paul, Minnesota.
+And so Morales found he had a brother, Larry, living in St. Paul, Minnesota.3

-José readily admits that there were more naturally gifted players among his peers on St. Croix.
+José readily admitted that there were more naturally gifted players among his peers on St. Croix.
 Pitcher Norbert Rodgers played nine summers in the minors, including four in Mexico, and was on the staff of the Mayagüez Indios when they won the Puerto Rican championship in 1965-66.
 Infielder Miguel “Redhead” Santos was a fine hitter and glove man who opted for family life after a brief taste of Class D ball with Elmo Plaskett in 1957.
-DeGold Francis, a slugging catcher-first baseman, led the Puerto Rican Winter League in home runs during the 1967-68 season.
-Why does Morales think he made it while they didn’t?
+DeGold Francis, a slugging-catcher-first baseman, led the Puerto Rican Winter League in home runs during the 1967-68 season.
+Why did Morales think he made it while they didn’t?
 “I had a little thing different, I had determination.”

 The only place José played was in the sandlots.
 Elmo, Julio Navarro, and original Met Joe Christopher, all several years older, played ball for St. Patrick’s Catholic School in Frederiksted.
 But Morales went to the public high school, which did not have a team.
 “Myself, I was introduced to a higher class by my brother Ivan Latimer.
 He had a team named the Giants.
 Then I started to develop a pretty strong arm, and I found out that Pedrín Zorrilla was coming to look for pitchers and catchers.”
 Zorrilla was the owner of the Santurce Cangrejeros, Puerto Rico’s most storied franchise.
 He was also a friend of New York Giants owner Horace Stoneham and served that organization as a scout.